 Experiment with Videos

 If you’re wondering how to make interactive Facebook posts & increase Facebook engagement, try videos.
 From the latest statistics & audience behavior, videos perform best on Facebook regarding reach & engagement.
 Experiment with square videos.
 Add captions to your videos.
 Most of the Facebook videos are played without sounds.
-To convey your message clearly, add subtitles to your videos.
+To convey your message clearly, add subtitles to videos.

 Go Live From Your Facebook Page

 Facebook is pushing their Live videos a ton in this previous year.
 They changed their algorithm to rank live videos higher when they are live as compared to when the session is over.
 Facebook revealed that “Individuals invest more than 3x times energy watching a Facebook Live video on normal contrasted with a video that is as of now not live” and “people comment on Facebook Live videos more as compared to regular videos.”

 A fascinating question is an incredible way to start an active comments thread to increase Facebook engagement.
 Here are a few plans to kick you off.

 - Why do you [like this occasion or brand]?